-It indeed is amazing to see him carry out business as usual and people like him are the ideal examples those of us who would like to call ourselves riders or “BIKERS”.
+It indeed is amazing to see him carry out business as usual.
+People like him are the ideal examples those of us who would like to call ourselves riders or “BIKERS”.
 You may not find this connection between a business establishment of this sort and a motorcycle, would you?
-Well the owner of the establishment – Vishal Sanghra happens to be an athlete, not just an athlete but an athlete who walked away a Winner.
+Well, the owner of the establishment – Vishal Sanghra is not just any athlete.
+But an athlete who walked away a Winner.

-Google will give you a million similar stories about riders who made journeys to lands heard of either on the TV or seen in pictures, with similar situations, however finding one that has a rider celebrating his victory burning the last bit of adrenaline could only be counted in hundreds or may be even thousands – on a global level.
-Filtering this down to India, in a country that is “owned” by Cricket with other sports making headway through leagues, seeing a Supercross or even a Motor-cross race held in India on a global sports channel does seem light-years away.
+Google will give you a million similar stories about riders who journey to lands heard of either on the TV or seen in pictures, with similar situations.
+However, finding one that has a rider celebrating his victory in this case is rare.
+Burning the last bit of adrenaline can only be counted in hundreds or may be even thousands – on a global level.
+Filter this down to India, in a country that is “owned” by Cricket with other sports making headway through leagues.
+A Supercross or even a Motor-cross race held in India on a global sports channel is light-years away.

-Adding to this would be athletes like Vishal who have had their fair share of falls only to come up strong and like in Vishal’s case win a race.
-Post the race when I met Vishal to congratulate him, he was seated in a folding chair pitched right next to his car.
+Adding to this, athletes like Vishal have had their fair share of falls only to come up strong and like in Vishal’s case win a race.
+Post the race I met Vishal to congratulate him.
+He was seated in a folding chair pitched right next to his car.
 The adrenaline junkie who went berserk jumping for joy on track (incidentally right in front of me!) is also a father.

 Deciding to reach that victory lap indeed would have taken a toll on his daily life is what we may assume.
-As an option he could have sat out with the injury in the stands, however knowing the risks and making calculated decisions is what would have set Vishal Sanghra en-route to being on the other side of it – the side where I stood capturing moments of the Pune Supercross until he came by celebrating his Victory!!
+As an option he could have sat out with the injury in the stands.
+However knowing the risks and making calculated decisions is what set Vishal Sanghra en-route to being on the other side of it.
+The side where I stood capturing moments of the Pune Supercross until he came by celebrating his Victory!!